sergidelacruz/car_manufacturing_supply_control/README.md

 ![dbt](https://img.shields.io/badge/dbt--compatible-architecture-FF694B?logo=dbt&logoColor=white)
 ![Status](https://img.shields.io/badge/Status-Complete-success)

-An end-to-end **analytics engineering** project built on Snowflake.
-Transforms a transactional OLTP database from a car manufacturing company into a fully modelled analytical data warehouse — enabling business teams to answer questions about revenue, supplier performance, and model profitability without touching raw data.
+End-to-end data engineering pipeline built on Snowflake.
+Ingests raw transactional data from a car manufacturer's OLTP system via Python, transforms it through a Medallion architecture (Bronze → Silver → Gold), and delivers a BI-ready star schema with a semantic reporting layer.

 **Business context:** A car manufacturer needs to consolidate data from sales, suppliers, parts, and deliveries into a single analytical layer.
 The goal is a reliable, self-service reporting layer that answers questions like: *Which models have the highest margin?
 Which suppliers are underperforming?
 How is revenue trending month-over-month?*